ejordan1/beepboop/README.md

 _The program returns a range of numbers from 0 to the users inputted number_
   _Input: "-2"_
   _Output; "0, -1, -2"_
 _If there is a 3 contained in the inputted number, the program outputs "I'm sorry, Dave.
-I'm afraid I can't do that."_
+I'm afraid I can't do that"_
   _Input: "123"_
   _Ouput: I'm sorry, Dave.
-I'm afraid I can't do that."_
-_If there is a 2 contained in the number but not a 3, the program should output "Boop"_
+I'm afraid I can't do that"_ _If there is a 2 contained in the number but not a 3, the program should output "Boop"_
   _Input: "1222"_
   _Output: "Boop"_